This page provides information on the Corona VFB, its settings, and usage.

 Save CXR – Stores all the information from the VFB (all render elements, including the LightMix, tone mapping, denoising data, etc.) inside a single CXR file.

-Copies the multi-pass currently displayed in the VFB to the clipboard.
+Copies the render element currently displayed in the VFB to the clipboard.

 Useful for pasting the content of the VFB into other apps without saving the file.